UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 5. Navigate to <http://localhost:3000/updater> and click the three buttons (Update meta, Update students, Update curriculums) one by one.
 This will populate `sis-db` with data from the new `sis-importer-db`.
 You might want to do each update a couple of times, as the database tables affect each other, and not all necessary data might be generated on the first try.

-6. Follow the `sis-updater-worker` logs to ensure everything is running smoothly (`docker logs --follow oodikone_sis-updater-worker_1`).
+6. Follow the `sis-updater-worker` logs to ensure everything is running smoothly (`docker logs --follow oodikone-sis-updater-worker`).
 If you see any errors, try clicking the buttons again.

 7. Run all the tests to ensure everything is working as expected (follow the instructions in the [README](../README.md) to run the tests more quickly).
 If any tests fail, update the test files accordingly.